 The Sooriya Village Concert and Workshop Series presents, “What Is Baila?” conducted by Dr. Shihan de Silva Jayasuriya with illustrative accompaniments on Piano & Bongo!

 Filed under art & allure bewitching, charitable outreach, cultural transmission, ethnicity, female empowerment, heritage, historical interpretation, Indian traditions, landscape wondrous, life stories, literary achievements, performance, self-reflexivity, sri lankan society, tolerance, travelogue, unusual people, world events & processes

 Ian Botham, in Elanka.com where the title runs thus “Cricket legend Ian Botham takes his grandchildren to the island country with an enormous soul – By Ian Botham”

 My initial impression of Sri Lanka?
 Hot………..I first visited in 1982 – when England played their first test match against Sri Lanka in Colombo.
 Then we went and played in Kandy, in the central province, and it has become one of my favourite places in the whole country.
 It’s home to the Temple of the Tooth Relic (Sri Dalada Maligawa) and is the most important spot for Sri Lanka’s Buddhist community.

 A family favourite: Ian Botham has spent time with his grandchildren in Sri Lanka – and has long found Kandy (right), where the Temple of the Tooth Relic is an important Buddhist landmark – to be one of its greatest cities.
 Continue reading

-Filed under charitable outreach, cultural transmission, education, education policy, heritage, historical interpretation, Indian traditions, landscape wondrous, language policies, life stories, literary achievements, power politics, self-reflexivity, sri lankan society, unusual people, world events & processes
+Filed under charitable outreach, cricket for amity, cultural transmission, economic processes, heritage, historical interpretation, island economy, landscape wondrous, life stories, propaganda, slanted reportage, sri lankan society, tolerance, tourism, travelogue, world events & processes